 Aluminium chloride, AlCl3, is well-known as a catalyst for organic reactions.
 This compound is soluble in water, hydrogen chloride, ethanol, chloroform, CCl4 and is slightly soluble in benzene.
-It is a silver-white powder, but sometimes turns to yellow if they are contaminated by ferric chloride.
+It is a silver-white powder but sometimes turns to yellow if it is contaminated by ferric chloride.
 It tends to absorb water easily (hygroscopic) to form monohydrate or hexahydrate.
 Aluminium chloride is a corrosive substance and it is also very toxic.
 It can cause high damage to the eyes, skin, and respiratory systems if inhaled or upon contact.

 Aluminium chloride is widely used for Friedel-Crafts reaction as a catalyst.
 AlCl3 works as an electron acceptor (Lewis Acid).
 AlCl3 is able to direct the reaction more efficiently and effectively.
-This catalyst is used to synthesise alkyl benzene from alkyl halide and benzene.
-It is also used for many industrial applications such as petrochemical manufacture, pharmaceuticals, dyes intermediates and others organic chemicals.
-Moreover, it can be used for metallurgical industry, cosmetics, antiperspirants, metallurgical industry, and lubricants.
+This catalyst is used to synthesize alkyl benzene from alkyl halide and benzene.
+It is also used for many industrial applications such as petrochemical manufacture, pharmaceuticals, dyes intermediates, and other organic chemicals.
+Moreover, it can be used for the metallurgical industry, cosmetics, antiperspirants, metallurgical industry, and lubricants.

 The preferred method of preparing anhydrous aluminium chloride comprises the steps of:

 The most important aluminium chloride in a chemical reaction is its role as a catalyst in Freidel-Crafts reactions.
-In these reactions, aluminium chloride is used to prepare anthraquinone, which is used in the dyestuffs industry.
+In these reactions, aluminum chloride is used to prepare anthraquinone, which is used in the dyestuffs industry.
 Aluminium chloride is also used to insert aldehyde groups in aromatic system rings, the general process used for this is the Gattermann-Koch reaction.
-AlCl3 act as a catalyst in the “ene –reaction” and is used in manufacturing of polystyrene.
-AlCl3 alkylation process produce chemicals that are used in production of detergents and ethyl benzene.
+AlCl3 acts as a catalyst in the “ene –reaction” and is used in the manufacturing of polystyrene.
+AlCl3 alkylation process produces chemicals that are used in the production of detergents and ethylbenzene.

 The hexahydrate form of aluminium chloride has little applications, usually as a component in many cosmetic products and toiletries.
 Hydrated aluminium chloride is often applied in low concentrations in antiperspirants.
 Prescription products used to control hyperhidrosis have a higher concentration of the compound.
 There have also been clinical trials to understand the impact of aluminium chloride used in anti-acne preparations.